ibiscp/Fire-Extinguishers-Drones/README.md

 Description of the problem
 ==========================

-The simulator is a representation of a forest where some fire outbreaks are being spread, as shown in image \[fig:fig1\].
+The simulator is a representation of a forest where some fire outbreaks are being spread, as shown in image below.
 The fires and the drones start at random position and they need to communicate and decide which UAVs will help extinguish which fire as well as where to move next and what to do if it cannot find any fire in the neighbor cells.

 <p align="center">
 <img src="report/images/environment.png" width="300"/>
+<i>Simulator screenshot</i>
 </p>

 It is important to mention that the UAVs can only see the status of the cell directly below them, so it is not possible to know if a move is worth or not (future cell is fire) without really going to the cell and